 But now I officially own a shiny new Kitchen Aid that is exactly how I feel.
 But with a little, ok a lot, more mess.

-I had never made chocolate brownies before, I assumed it was a cake cut into oblongs but the recipe ratio is so different to a tradition sponge mix.
+I had never made this chocolate brownie recipe before, I assumed it was a cake cut into oblongs but the recipe ratio is so different to a tradition sponge mix.

 I have to say I was a tad nervous as the boys were expecting something wonderful from my home made brownies.
 And nearly had kittens when it still wasn’t cooked after 45 minutes.
 But I followed Mary’s instructions and covered the tin with foil to prevent the top burning and checked every 5 minutes and after a whole 15 extra minutes it was ready.